How the ELC came to be

 Teacher as Designer

 Energetic Learning Campus teachers work as an interdisciplinary team to develop the program.
 The schedule will accommodate team teaching, common planning time, project-based learning, work-based learning, and other regular interaction with the outside world.
-The teachers started planning in September 2010 and are committed to creating a curriculum will meet the needs of the 21st century student.
+The teachers are committed to creating a curriculum that will meet the needs of the 21st century student.